 Sustainable remedial approaches can deliver numerous benefits, including improvements to the local environment, regional economy and surrounding community; increased remediation efficiency, and therefore decreased project costs; use of more innovative technologies; and compliance with sustainability related regulations and guidelines.

 Here are six ways to make remediation projects more efficient and sustainable:

-- Use cutting-edge technologies.
-The use of innovative tools and technologies, such as data visualization, 3D modeling and in situ treatment, often generate less waste and reduce overall project implementation costs.
-Sustainable processes can be selected based on their capacity to reduce chemical use and greenhouse gas emissions; conserve energy, water and other resource consumption; minimize waste and promote contaminant destruction.
+Use cutting-edge technologies.
+The use of innovative tools and technologies, such as data visualisation, 3D modelling and in situ treatment, often generates less waste and reduces overall project implementation costs.
+Sustainable processes can be selected based on their capacity to reduce chemical use and greenhouse gas emissions; conserve energy, water and other resource consumption; minimise waste and promote contaminant destruction.

-- Consider multi-faceted solutions.
-Thorough characterization and a comprehensive conceptual site model are vital when developing a cost-effective, multi-faceted remedial solution for complex sites.
-Multi-component remediation strategies often provide the best route to a sustainable solution, and the synergy from integrating treatment technologies—combined remedial approach—can maximize benefits.
+Consider multi-faceted solutions.
+Thorough characterisation and a comprehensive conceptual site model are vital when developing a cost-effective, multi-faceted remedial solution for complex sites.
+Multi-component remediation strategies often provide the best route to a sustainable solution, and the synergy from integrating treatment technologies—combined remedial approach—can maximise benefits.

 Reuse treated media.
 One aspect of sustainable remediation is identifying and reusing remediated materials or properties.
 If the treatment is not conducted in situ, stakeholders should consider potential reuse of the treated media.
 For example, treated groundwater can be reused for irrigation, industrial cooling or drinking water purposes.
 Excavated soil can be recycled for backfill or placed in a “soil bank” for reuse at nearby construction sites.